History of Sheffield United F.C.: The glory years (1890s–1930s)

-Disappointment and relegation
+Disappointment and relegation (late 1930s)

 After several close shaves – including the 1898–99 title defence mentioned above, 1919–20, when they won just 6 matches, and 1929–30, when a 5–1 win at Old Trafford on the final day pulled them out of the bottom spot – they finished bottom of the First Division in 1934 and were relegated for the first time.

 A contributing factor to relegation was the decision to sell Irish centre forward Jimmy Dunne, who scored over 140 goals for the club in just six seasons, to Arsenal early in the 1933–4 season.
 Dunne scored over 30 top division goals in each of 3 consecutive seasons between 1930–1 and 1932–3, a feat which was not performed again until Alan Shearer managed it in 1993–96.
 This included 41 goals in 1930–31, which remains the club record and also the record single season tally by an Irishman.

 During the 1920s United equalled their record victory with a 10–0 home win against Burnley in January 1930, and also beat Cardiff City 11–2 in 1926.
 Their record league defeat, 3–10 at Middlesbrough, occurred in their relegation season.

 They fell just short in promotion battles in 1936 and 1938 – finishing third in the Second Division on each occasion – but it was third time lucky when they pipped local rivals Sheffield Wednesday for second spot in 1939, winning their last game 6–1 against Tottenham.
 They started the 1939–40 season brightly before World War II curtailed the campaign.

-Post-war
+Post-war (1940s–1950s)

 The restart of League competition after the war came a year too late for The Blades as they won League North – a regional competition featuring the Northern clubs from the top two Divisions – in 1945–46.
-This good form carried over into the following year with a 6th-place finish, combined with reaching the FA Cup Quarter Finals.
+This good form carried over into the following year with a 6th-place finish, combined with reaching the FA Cup Quarter-finals.

 This good form was not to last, as the club were relegated again in 1948–49, and suffered the agony of missing out on an instant promotion the following season when Wednesday gained revenge for 1939 and pipped them for second place and promotion on goal average with a 0–0 draw at home to Tottenham Hotspur when a scoring draw or defeat would have sent The Blades up instead.

 After a couple of middling seasons, featuring many goals (including 7–3 and 3–1 wins against the Owls in the Steel City Derby 1951–2), but inconsistent results, Teddy Davison ended his 20-year managerial career at the Lane.
 He was replaced by Reg Freeman, who guided the Blades to the Second Division Championship in 1952–53, scoring 97 goals along the way.
 Two seasons of struggle, but survival, in the First Division followed before Freeman died in the summer of 1955.
 His replacement, Joe Mercer, was unable to stave off relegation in 1956.